-Best Value Contractor Selection Pilot Program
+Best Value Construction Contracting Program

 What is it?

-The five qualifications that must be exclusively evaluated are defined in Public Contract Code Section 10506.5 and include the bidder’s:
+The five qualifications that must be evaluated are defined in Public Contract Code Section 10506.5 and exclusively include the bidder’s:

-- financial condition
+- Financial condition

-- relevant experience
+- Relevant experience

-- demonstrated management competency
+- Demonstrated management competency

-- labor compliance
+- Labor compliance

-- safety record
+- Safety record

-Best Value selections have been, and will continue to be, closely monitored by the Office of the President to ensure good results that will support passage of a permanent program during the 2016 legislative session.
-In the interim, UC has several reporting obligations back to the Legislature.
+Best Value selections have been, and will continue to be, closely monitored by the Office of the President to ensure good results.
+OP Construction Services and the Capital Programs Institute (CPI) will be providing guidelines for campus staff wishing to implement the program.

 How it got done